 Step 1: Identify

-Just like a domestic payment, accounts payable (AP) tracks incoming invoices and identifies that a payment is coming due for an overseas vendor.
-Tax documentation should be collected before a vendor is deemed payable.
-Having these documents on hand before the first invoice arrives helps make the following steps easier since they include identifying information you need to complete payments.
+Accounts payable (AP) tracks incoming invoices and flags when a payment is coming due for an overseas vendor.
+Tax documentation should be collected before a vendor is deemed payable, since those documents hold the identifying details needed to complete payment in later steps.

 Related reading: Tax documents W-8BEN-E Form and Form 1042-S